Amending the Lonely Runner Spectrum Conjecture: Preliminaries

 \begin{proof} We first note the fact that $\norm{x + k} = \norm{x}$ for any integer $k$ and $\norm{(t + h / g)v_1} = \norm{tv_1 + (h / g)v_1}$.
 From the assumption, we know that $v_1$ is divisible by $g$, hence the second part is an integer, attaining the equality $\norm{(t + h / g)v_1} = \norm{tv_1}$.
 The same argument can be applied for $v_2$, resulting in the min function taking in the same arguments on both sides of the equality. \end{proof}

-This technique is especially effective when combined with the Pigeonhole Principle.
-We showcase its usage in the following corollary.
+This pre-jump is especially effective when combined with the Pigeonhole Principle, as demonstrated in the following corollary:

-\begin{cor} Given $3$ positive integer speeds $v_1,v_2,v_3$ with $\gcd(v_1,v_2,v_3) = 1$.
-We assume the Lonely Runner Conjecture is true for $n = 2$.
-If any of the two speeds share a common factor of at least $2$, then the Lonely Runner Conjecture holds true. \end{cor}
+\begin{cor} Let $v_1,v_2,v_3$ be three positive integers with $\gcd(v_1,v_2,v_3)=1$.
+Assume the Lonely Runner Conjecture holds for $n=2$.
+If any two of the speeds share a common factor at least $2$, then the Lonely Runner Conjecture holds for these three integers. \end{cor}

+This result is classical and has several simple proofs; see, e.g., Proposition 4.6 in \cite{jana}, or by Kravitz in \cite{kravitz}.
+We reproduce one here to illustrate the pre-jump, which we will use extensively in later sections.

 \begin{proof} Without the loss of generality, let $\gcd(v_1,v_2) = g \geq 2$.
 Since by assumption $\gcd(v_1,v_2,v_3) = 1$, we know that $g$ is co-prime to $v_3$.
 Applying the Lonely Runner Conjecture for $n = 2$, there exists a time $t$ such that